fgka/senzing-docker/README.md

 # DISCLAIMER

-I am affiliated to neither Senzing nor Docker or any involved components.
+I am affiliated to neither Senzing nor Docker nor any involved components.
 I will not provide any support to Senzing products and this script is given in a "as-is".

 If you are not sure about this, please do not use it.